Durgasravanipenumaka/C-Programs/Linked List.md

         display();
 }
 ```
-## 3.Adding an employee node at the end of the linked list
+## 3.Adding a node at the end of the linked list
 ```c
 #include<stdio.h>
 #include<stdlib.h>